PunitDh/toy-robot/README.md

 - The commands must be given in the format described above.
 Each command must be on a separate line.
 - If the file does not exist, the application will display an error message and exit

-## Testing
+## Testing and Error Handling
-- The application has been tested using Rspec
+- The application has been tested using `Rspec`
 - Both integration and unit tests have been written and performed
 - To run all tests, simply run `rspec` in the command line from the application root directory
+- Error handling using `rescue` operations have been written in several places.
+However, if any unexpected errors occur, please contact the developers.
 - If any unexpected problems occur, please contact the developer of this application